sequelize/website/docs/querying/update.md

 It is possible to define which attributes should be saved when calling `save`, by passing an array of column names.

-This is useful when you set attributes based on a previously defined object, for example, when you get the values of an object via a form of a web app.
-Furthermore, this is used internally in the `update` implementation.
-This is how it looks like:
+This is useful when you set attributes based on a previously defined object.
+For example, when you get the values of an object from a web app form.

+This is what it looks like:

 ```js
 const jane = await User.create({ name: "Jane" });